block-wallet/block-extension-dev-docs/provider/README.md

-# Blank Ethereum Provider API
+# BlockWallet Ethereum Provider API

-The Blank Wallet extension injects an ethereum provider on every site that the user visits.
+The BlockWallet extension injects an ethereum provider on every site that the user visits.
 This document aims to help developers to connect to Blank Wallet.

 ## Provider detection

-The blank provider is a class that's instantiated as `window.ethereum` , to check if the user has blank or any other compatible wallet installed, you could use the following:
+The BlockWallet provider is a class that's instantiated as `window.ethereum` , to check if the user has BlockWallet or any other compatible wallet installed, you could use the following:

 ```typescript
 const detectProvider = (): Promise<EthereumProvider | null> => {